Nodes

 If multiple instances of the same node class exist, use an instance-bound

-reference such as network.Outputs.bandwidth_kbps, or connect the ports after
+reference such as network.State.bandwidth_kbps, or connect the ports after

 instantiation.